 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me.
 Your rod and your staff, they comfort me.
-Psalms 23:4 WEB
+Psalms 23:4 WEB.

-I had heard stories of bears and panthers in the area, and I could just feel one behind me.
-I kept glancing back into the shadows, and I would give the bike a bit more throttle each time.
-Before long I was almost wide open, and that was fast.
+I had heard stories of bears and panthers in the area, and I could just feel one chasing me.
+So I kept glancing back into the shadows, and each time I'd give the bike a bit more throttle.
+Before long, I was almost wide open, and that was fast.

-As the bike and I were flipping end over end in a tangled mess, I was already kicking the starter to get moving.
-I landed in a huge pile of mud, rolled a few times, and took straight back off.
+As the bike and I were flying through the air in a tangled mess, I began kicking the starter to get moving again.
+Fortunately, I landed in a huge pile of mud, rolled over a few times, and took straight back off.
 I don't believe the wheels ever stopped turning.
-By then I was so terrified that it seemed that my life was flashing before my eyes.
-Thank God, I made it home safely.
+By then, I was terrified.
+Thank God I made it home safely.

-That was the most scared that I have ever been in my life, and it was all in my mind.
+That was the most scared I've ever been in my life, and it was all in my mind.
 I would have been perfectly safe to have stopped, built a fire, and spent the night camping.
-Don't let your fears snowball and consume you.
+So don't let your fears snowball and consume you.
 Submit to God, resist the devil, and he will flee from you (James 4:7).
 Never allow your circumstances to deceive you into believing that God is not with you.